xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
    -- bug (kevin)   Fix model/row copy effects from one sequence and pasting in another.
-Fixes #1450 -- enh (kevin)   Enable timeline icon for galaxy effect 2019.09 February 2, 2019
+Fixes #1450 -- enh (kevin)   Enable timeline icons for fan and galaxy effects 2019.09 February 2, 2019
    -- enh (keith)   Add movement to shapes effect
    -- enh (keith)   Add tool for applying reaper or xAudio edits to one or more audio files and generate a new audio file